Knowledge Synthesis: Systematic, Scoping & Other Reviews

 What is a Protocol and Why Do You Need It?

 A protocol is a plan for how you will conduct your review.
-Creating one saves you time and frustration when conducting your review because the process prompts you to think through how you will approach issues which may arise in the search, screening, extraction, and synthesis stages of your review.
+It will save you time and frustration when conducting your review because the process prompts you to think through how you will approach issues which may arise in the search, screening, extraction, and synthesis stages of your review.

 It's recommended to publicly register your protocol.
 Registration can: